 An Exit Intent Survey appears on the screen when the visitor moves towards the upper side of the browser or the ‘close’ button.
-The exit intent technology gauges when the visitor is about to switch tabs or exit the page and displays a survey that is aimed to understand why visitors leave early or without completing a transaction.
+The exit intent technology gauges when the visitor is about to switch tabs or exit the page and displays a survey that is aimed at understanding why visitors leave early or without completing a transaction.

 Why Do You Need to Use Exit Intent Surveys?

 Exit Intent Surveys are website surveys that are conducted even before visitors become customers.
 They enable understanding how visitors interact with your website and can tell a lot about what you’re lacking that’s affecting your goals.
 Exit Intent Surveys are the simplified means to know the same.
 Let’s understand why you should use an Exit Intent Survey on your website.